stonepros/stone/doc/radosgw/s3-notification-compatibility.rst

 Topic Configuration
 -------------------
 In the case of bucket notifications, the topics management API will be derived from `AWS Simple Notification Service API`_.
-Note that most of the API is not applicable to Ceph, and only the following actions are implemented:
+Note that most of the API is not applicable to Stone, and only the following actions are implemented:

  - ``CreateTopic``
  - ``DeleteTopic``